kakearney/ecopath_matlab-pkg/README.md

 For an overview of the class, along with several examples of usage, please see the overview document: `ecopathmodel_overview.m`.
 A published version of this file can be found in [html/ecopathmodel_overview.html](https://rawgit.com/kakearney/ecopath_matlab-pkg/master/html/ecopathmodel_overview.html).

+## Contributions

+Community contributions to this package are welcome!

+To report bugs, please submit an issue [here](https://github.com/kakearney/ecopath_matlab-pkg/issues), and include:

+- your operating system
+- your version of Matlab and all relevant toolboxes (type `ver` at the Matlab command line to get this info)
+- code/data to reproduce the error or buggy behavior, and the full text of any error messages received

+Please also feel free to submit enhancement requests, or to send pull requests for bug fixes or new features.

+I do monitor the MatlabCentral FileExchange entry for any issues raised in the comments, but would prefer to track issues here on GitHub.

+### A note on versions

+I maintain tagged versions of this software for citation purposes only.
+Actual improvements to the code are made continuously as issues arise, and are not labeled with version numbers.
+My numbering system is, roughly:

+- 0.x: ecopathlite.m in its infancy, tailored to my Ph.D. thesis work.
+- 1.x: The mostly-stable ecopathlite.m code suite (available on GitHub as [ecopathlite-pkg](https://github.com/kakearney/ecopathlite-pkg)).
+I plan to keep that code around for back-compatibility and previous citation purposes, but am no longer making any updates to it.
+- 2.x: Rewrite of ecopathlite.m and its companion functions with an object-oriented approach; reorganized, fully-documented, and now intended for full use by others.

+I began syncing this repo and the MatlabCentral File Exchange (FEX) entry in May 2015; the FEX labels that entry as "1.3".
+However, the "version numbers" listed on the FEX are automatically incremented based on updates I made to the FEX landing page (e.g. entry name, description), *not* based on changes to the underlying code.
+I have no control over that numbering system, and it is only by luck that the version numbers I assign to tagged releases bear any resemblance to the ones on that page, so please do not refer to those for citation purposes.